-Hayley Taylor (MBACP) Many Years experience working with Adults & children
+Hayley Taylor (MBACP) Working with Adults & children

 Hi my name is Hayley

 I have gained specialist training to support adults and children that may be suffering with low mood, anxiety & depression, having an impact on their day to day life.

 low mood can be brought on with the loss of a loved one, poor relationships and family Issues.
 I offer a safe, non-Judgmental, trustworthy, confidential approach

 If you feel stuck and unable to move forward with a particular difficulty, and not know what you want, but simply feel you need to talk things through with someone, or If you are experiencing thoughts of taking your own life or using self harm to deal with experiences that have had a impacted on your life, please do not hesitate to give me a email or text and I promise to answer your message on the same day with no commitments

 Whatever the circumstances I provide a caring and productive counselling service gaining trust and a therapeutic relationship in which you will feel emotionally supported while you explore whatever issues you want to bring to your sessions.

 I am able to offer support either in the comfort of your own home, the counsellors home, workplace, via telephone or video call